adamwan-nexplore/guidebook-nxp-hk/what-we-share/schema-first-api-design.md

     back & front --blocks--> qa
 ```

-## Unblocking Teams
+## Unblock downstream Teams

-- To Backend teams, API is the Final Product
+- To backend teams, API is the Final Product
+- To DevOps teams, always work on sandbox environment first, if the change has verified, go to other environments ([Infrastructure as Product](https://www.thoughtworks.com/insights/articles/infrastructure-as-product "https://www.thoughtworks.com/insights/articles/infrastructure-as-product"))
 - To shorten the lifecycle, we provide Mock APIs with the agreed interfaces
-- Teams can work on the expected deliveries together
+- Teams can work on the expected deliveries setup together

 ## Task Separation on Backend (For big tasks)